openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

   * The OCS library extension has been released and [is available](http://socialdesktop.org/bretzn)

 We invite you, the developers of the world, to use the results of this project and bring
-      your software to the world directly from Qt Creator and help us bring this to other IDEâ€™s like Eclipse but also vim and Emacs.
-And finally: Since all of this software is released under free licenses, the team further invites you to join the development of the Bretzn components themselves â€“ not only in their current incarnations, but also to add functionality like Facebook, identi.ca, blogger and Twitter plugins to spread the word there.
+      your software to the world directly from Qt Creator and help us bring this to other IDE’s like Eclipse but also vim and Emacs.
+And finally: Since all of this software is released under free licenses, the team further invites you to join the development of the Bretzn components themselves – not only in their current incarnations, but also to add functionality like Facebook, identi.ca, blogger and Twitter plugins to spread the word there.

 Work on an Application Installer to access the application has also started in [the Bretzn sprint](http://news.opensuse.org/2011/01/27/first-bretzn-sprint-opensuse-app-store-on-the-horizon/) we recently had at the openSUSE offices in Nuremberg.